petercrona/localstate-react/README.md

-# mvsplit-react
+# mvstate-react
-A React HOC that make Mvsplit and React a pleasure to use together
+A React HOC that make Mvstate and React a pleasure to use together

-Mvsplit can be a bit scary, at least if you are not familiar with functors.
+Mvstate can be a bit scary, at least if you are not familiar with functors.
-Mvsplit-React provides you with a nice little HOC that allows you to express your React code more clearly.
+Mvstate-React provides you with a nice little HOC that allows you to express your React code more clearly.
 Let's look at an example:

 ``` JavaScript